Ratna Deepam: Production

 The film was produced and directed by Debaki Bose.
 Story was written by Prabathkumar Chatterjee and the dialogues were penned by Kannadasan, T. M. Balasubramaniam and Eswara Chandra Sastry.
 Cinematography was handled by Theoji Bai while the editing was done by Kamal Ganguly and Govardhan Adhikari.
 Art direction was by Sathyan Rai Choudry.
 Adhinlal was in charge of choreography.
 The film was made by Radha Films at New Theatres, Calcutta.

-The film was also made in Bengali with the title Ratna Deep and released in 1951.

 Soundtrack

-Music was composed by Robin Chatterjee while the lyrics were penned by Valampuri Somanathan, Vijayakumar and Papanasam Sivan.
+Music was composed by Robin Chatterjee.
 A song by Subramania Bharathiyar also was included in the film.

 Reception

+The Hindu wrote, "The refinement of Mr. Bose's art would thrill film-lovers even in this dubbed Tamil version of the picture".
 The Indian Express wrote, "Portions of the picture have been dubbed in Tamil and this has been done so well as to make it hardly noticeable.
 The picture has all the flavour of a first hand effort."